PT challenge: Validation of ShapeFit on large-volume, high-resolution mocks: Methodology

 As far as non-local bias parameters $b_{\mathrm{s}^2}$ and $b_{3\mathrm{nl}}$ are concerned, for the DATA-like cases we explore all possible combinations of setting them to their local Lagrangian prediction (``local'' in the label) or varying them freely.
 For the SIM-like cases, we vary both parameters freely, to explore potential deviations from the local Lagrangian dark matter-halo connection and to enable a more direct comparison with previous analyses based on the EFT approach.
 For more details, see the section 4.2 of \cite{Brieden:2021eduPaper}.
-There it is shown that varying $b_{\mathrm{s}^2}$ and $b_{3\mathrm{nl}}$ (labeled ``MAX'' in \cite{Brieden:2021eduPaper}) is equivalent to the EFT case with varying $b_{\mathrm{s}^2}$ and counterterm $c_0$, which has been found to be very degenerate with $b_{3\mathrm{nl}}$ \cite{Ivanov:2019pdj,Nishimichi:2020tvu}.
+There it is shown that varying $b_{\mathrm{s}^2}$ and $b_{3\mathrm{nl}}$ (labeled ``MAX'' in \cite{Brieden:2021eduPaper}) is equivalent to the EFT case with varying $b_{\mathrm{s}^2}$ and counterterm $c_0$.
+In fact, $c_0$ has been found to be very degenerate with $b_{3\mathrm{nl}}$ \cite{Ivanov:2019pdj,Nishimichi:2020tvu}, hence varying only one of the two parameters is equivalent to varying only the other (or varying both).
 In \cite{BOSS:2016wmc,eBOSS:2020yzd} on the other hand, both bias parameters are set to their local Lagrangian predictions (labeled ``MIN'' in \cite{Brieden:2021eduPaper}).
 This choice has been shown to be valid for the BOSS and eBOSS analyses which focus on BAO scales, neglecting large-scales broadband shape information \cite{Gil-Marin:2020bct, Briedendatapaperinprep}.
 As it is not clear yet whether this strategy remains valid for upcoming surveys, we submitted to the blind challenge both the freely varying (DATA-like MAX) and local Lagrangian (DATA-like MIN) cases.
 For the submitted SIM-like case, it is important to note, we employed the ``geometric correction'' introduced in section 6 of \cite{Brieden:2021eduPaper}.
 At the largest scales, where $k$-bins are broad and there are few modes per bin, mode-discreteness introduces a mismatch between the conventionally averaged and the mode-averaged model evaluated at each bin.
 The ``geometric correction'' is a fast way to account for this effect.
-As we show in section \ref{sec:additional-tests}, this correction is important when fitting the whole $k$-range, but not when a large-scale cut at $k_\mathrm{min} = 0.02 \hoverMpc$ is imposed.
+As we show in figure \ref{fig:main-results-tests1}, this correction is important when fitting the whole $k$-range, and even when applying a large-scale cut at $k_\mathrm{min} = 0.02 \hoverMpc$.\footnote{We realized this fact after unblinding as explained in the second paragraph of section \ref{sec:main_results}.}

 The adopted parameters priors for the fits are given in the second and third sections of table \ref{tab:methodology-priors}.
 The results of the three submitted fits (highlighted in boldface in table \ref{tab:methodology_all_set-ups}) are presented in section \ref{sec:main_results}.
 The remaining, not highlighted, cases are presented in section \ref{sec:additional-tests}, where further tests of the different configuration ingredients such as the bias option, the prior on shot noise, the PT choices in modeling of non-linearities, the fitted scale range and the geometric correction are discussed.